jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 ### Co-op Competition in UWaterloo

 I travelled around North America and met tons of people through hackathons or co-ops.
 I am very fortunate to have met a fairly diverse group of people and spending time learning about them.
 I went to waterloo for CS, one of the hardest programs to get into these days.
-Undeniably there are people that act like assholes.

 Some people in highschool are accomplished and motivated and continue this path in university.
 There are others who fail to reach their potential after being the "top of their class" in highschool.
 The fish in the small pond sees the ocean as university brings the people who are "the best of their area" and brings it to a much larger scope.

 Survivorship bias makes us see all the successful people and not view the less successful people.
 In many ways we aspire to be them and disregard the other people who are not seen.
 I liken it to the concept of athletes and celebrities predate this notion early in our childhood.
 In reality, we know nothing about these role models and want to be like them because of what they have and what we don't.
 These people are lauded as role models because they are good at some facet of life (perhaps they can play a sport well or act in our favourite movie).
 We almost never hear of the many failures or hardships that occurred.

 The waterloo co-op scene is competitive due to perceived prestige from co-ops over others.
 We have this perception because someone has a co-op in a certain location (California) or from a specific company (FAANG) and we assume they are special or smarter than someone who doesn't have it.
 The reality of this is that your job doesn't mean much more than what it is, a job.
 I've made this mistake in the past, and I've seen people treat their job **as their identity**.
-You identity is comprised of your job, but it shouldn't whole-heartedly be composed of your job or co-ops.
+You identity is comprised of your job, but it shouldn't entirely be composed of your job or co-ops.
 There is more to life than that.

-I don't think there should be moments where you don't help someone else.
+I don't think there should be moments where you don't help someone.
 Either in coursework, interview prep, or otherwise in life.
 I still remember when I switched into CS and I knew nothing.
-Many people feel like this and although this is fairly obvious, helping someone else is not a detrimental thing.
+Many people feel like this and although this is fairly obvious statement, helping someone else is not a detrimental thing.
 It is a net positive for everyone and yourself.
-When we uplift one another we motivate each other to do the best we can do collectively.
+When we motivate one another to do their best we collectively succeed.
 I always felt it was important to give back in any way possible.
 Whether it be being an orientation leader, mentoring others, or helping others achieve their goals.
 We perform better when we are on the same team.

-### Being the best or being the worst

-This question was proposed to me previously and made me ponder on it.
-Is it better to be the best player on a losing team or the worst player on a winning team".
-In my opinion, it is better to be "the worst player on a winning team" than "the best player on a losing team" There are immense challenges to either scenario.
-I think of this in basketball terms.

-"Best player on a losing team":
-- Doing your best and trying to elevate the team.
-- You individually are doing well but others may not be
-- You deal with most of blame for success and failure

-"Worst player on a winning team"
-- You may be insignificant in grand scheme of things
-- The success is not a direct impact of your performance
-- Your role is mitigated to better suit others

-I've seen it from both spectrums.
-Being frustrated from a lack of skill from your peers and also feeling frustrated at yourself for your lack of skill compared to your peers.
-Being the "least skilled" amongst everyone else gives you a chance to grow and learn from people better than you, and helps you do your best.
-Being the best amongst people at a low-level will stunt your growth as you move upwards.
-You are roughly the average of the 5 closest people you talk to.
-Make sure you surround yourself with people that help you perform your best and motivate you in a positive light to be the best version you can be.

 ### Closing Thoughts

 There comes a time in everyone's life where things end.
 University ending and a full-time job starts.
 Nothing in life really "ends" completely in the traditional sense. (akin to the Watchmen comic I showed above) I still talk to people either recently graduated, looking to graduate soon, looking to apply to Uwaterloo, or just starting out undergrad.
 Looking back the hardships that impeded my success early on served as guidance to where I would eventually land.
-There were things I believe to be prophetic of success or things I would work towards that may have had no impact overall.
-Other small things I didn't even notice ended up having substantial impact on me without me knowing.
+There were things I believe to be prophetic of success or things I would work towards that would eventually have had no impact overall.
+Other small things I didn't even notice ended up having substantial impact on me without me knowing at that moment.
 It is hard to truly predict your path.

 - I did not envision graduating with a CS degree in 2014.
 I started as a Science and Business Major and deciding later on that it wasn't a good fit for me.

 - In 2017 I was unable to get a developer job co-op.
-Three years later I did an internship at LinkedIn.
+Three years later I did an developer internship at LinkedIn.

 - I went to multiple hackathons and failed multiple times.
 I had projects that melted down and people didn't want to team with me.
 I was persistent on winning one after 12 failed attempts at MHacks X.

 - I went to University of Waterloo initially to stay close to home, but eventually I wanted to travel North America.
 I ended up going to Vancouver, California, and Seattle for internships.

 - Okta was my first tech internship, and it also did not give me a return offer.
-At the time it was heartbreaking and disappointing.
-I realized later on that even if it had given a return offer, my life would not be substantially altered.
-If anything I had to learn from the experience.
+At the time it was immensely disappointing.
+I realized later on that even if it had given a return offer, my life would not be substantially altered, I probably wouldn't have taken it.
+If anything I had to learn from the experience and their feedback.

 Tech is plagued by people trying to prove they are worthy and better than others.
 This behaviour might be spurned upon by the broadness of the field, the general insecurity of people, and the false positive/negative litmus test they conduct during interviews.
-I've already said my interviewing thoughts in a separate post, but I think it extends beyond that.
+I've already said my interviewing thoughts in a [separate post](/co-op3/), but I think it extends beyond that.
 The most important thing is to be a good person.
 The accomplishments are secondary.
 As vague as that sounds, I think it is really important to not lose our humanity, remembering we all have our flaws.

 ### The End